Prior Conservatories Home Page Create an Outlook that is exceptional

 4. Always be clear as to which points you are measuring from.
 You give us the external brickwork sizes and we will work out the actual frame sizes that you will need.

-5. If you order your DIY conservatory kit before the base and brickwork is completed, make sure you (or your builder) creates the base to the exact sizes required.
+5. If you order your DIY conservatory kit before the base and brickwork is completed, make sure you (or your builder) creates the base to the exact sizes specified by us on our base plans.
 Design and structural changes at this stage can prove costly if the conservatory base and footings are not built correctly.

 6. For further help you can take a look at our handy Illustrated Construction Guide.